-Rafael Delgado, 27, was arrested at the scene for what was suspected to be drunken driving.
-His blood alcohol concentration would eventually be submitted as 0.16, twice the legal limit.
-Both Jose and Heidy were sent to the hospital to be treated.
+Authorities arrested Rafael Delgado, 27, at the scene for what they suspected to be drunken driving.
+His blood alcohol concentration eventually registered as 0.16, twice the legal limit.
+After the accident, both Jose and Heidy received treatment at the hospital for their injuries.
 Jose had to be treated for major injuries to his leg and Heidy underwent cesarean section surgery to deliver her baby, Sophie Juliette.
 Unfortunately, Sophie passed on December 31, 2018.

-The sentencing for Rafael Delgado took place on Wednesday, January 29th, 2020.
+The sentencing for the fatal DUI crash took place on Wednesday, January 29th, 2020.
 Jose and Heidy gave tearful statements about their experience, evoking strong emotions about their loss.
 On the other side, there was a significant amount of support inside the courthouse for Delgado.
 Many of his family members showed up, and his mother made a statement to the judge pleading for mercy.
 They said that Delgado was a good man and had not been trouble with the law before.

 Delgado himself issued an apology at the hearing, stating, “I am ashamed and angry for causing this horrible event that you will have to endure forever… I have failed my family, my community, your family, and myself.”
 He pleaded no contest to gross vehicular manslaughter while intoxicated and DUI with BAC of 0.8% or more causing injury.